Johnferguson1440/Esculent_Blue_Ocean/README.md

     * Outputs- Recipes to select for breakfast, lunch, and dinner.
 ## Tech stack ( you can include logos)
 ## Technical Challenges and research that you anticipated
+    * Building routes for our MongoDB server in seperate JS files based on what they needed to do.

-    * Why, what was the plan to overcome those challenges?
+    Why, what was the plan to overcome those challenges?
     * What did you learn?
 ## Challenges that were unexpected
-    * Why was it a challenge
+    * Rendering a string of HTML tags in React.
+        If not set correctly it will show all HTML tags as string values.
+To help alleviate the problem we unfortunately had to set the inner HTMl.
+This is not best practice and will prolly try to reformat to use a library instead.

     * What did you learn?
 ## Video Demo / Screen shot walkthrough of the app
     * What were the user stories /  what was MVP (mention Minimal Viable Product)